 Christmas is everybody’s favorite time of year—but what if we told you that you don’t have to wait until December to celebrate every year?
 The USA has many destinations that look like something out of a Christmas movie.

 These festive Christmas towns in the USA make you feel the magic of Christmas, regardless if it’s the night before Christmas or the middle of the summer.

 These towns feature some of the world’s best Christmas light displays, multi-day festivals, and more.
-And the most Christmassy towns in the USA seem like unreal destinations, but you can bet that the North Pole, Alaska, and Santa Claus, Indiana have more in store than you can imagine.
+The most Christmassy towns in the USA seem like unreal destinations, but you can bet that the North Pole, Alaska, and Santa Claus, Indiana, have more in store than you can imagine.

 Now is the perfect time to get in the Christmas spirit.
-These are the 30 of the best Christmas towns in the USA.
+These are the best Christmas towns in the USA.